orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 ### Pessimistic locking

-Since OrientDB v 3.1 we are reviving the perssimistic locking, introducing a new API.
+Since OrientDB v 3.1 we are reviving the pessimistic locking, introducing a new API.

-now you can do:
+Now you can do:

 ```java
 // NoTx locking